daniel-pittman/mean-starter-template/README.md

 4. heroku config:set NODE_MODULES_CACHE=true

 ## Acknowledgements
-This project is based, in part, on the Yeoman Angular Full-Stack Generator: https://angular-fullstack.github.io/
+This project is based, in part, on the [Yeoman Angular Full-Stack Generator:](https://angular-fullstack.github.io/)

+## LICENSE
+This software is licensed under the [FreeBSD License](https://opensource.org/licenses/bsd-license.php)